This site requires a more recent version of Adobe Flash Player to function properly.

 CSX's customers include steamship lines, vehicle manufacturers, agricultural companies, utilities, intermodal companies and chemical manufacturers.

-We believe the Industrial Freight and Coal Freight divisions are the most valuable divisions and contribute more than half of CSX's total value.
+We believe the Industrial Freight and Intermodal divisions are the most valuable divisions and contribute around half of CSX's total value.
 The key factors responsible for this are:

 Consistent pricing improvements

 The pricing power of railroads with the long standing exemptions from regulation has been a key issue in the success of railroads.
+In the present time, railroads have a significant upper hand in terms of pricing.
+The growing U.S. economy and tight trucking capacity have given railroads enough leverage to increase prices.
 Railroads have steadily improved rates during the past 10 years primarily through contracts renewals and repricing.
-Most rails claim to target long-term 4-5% annual price increases, or greater than railroad cost inflation.
+Most rails claim to follow railroad cost inflation plus pricing.

 Weak coal market